 Being Malaysia’s capital and one of Asia’s mega-cities, there are many sights and landmarks to experience in Kuala Lumpur – literally.
 So let me guide you to the five most important highlights of Kuala Lumpur and beyond.

 In all honesty, all in all, it’s not such a great city.
 However, practically everyone is visiting.
 Because, basically, everyone has to: Kuala Lumpur has not only two major airports.
 There is also a reliable system of trains and long-distance buses.

-As a matter of fact, it is the eighth-most visited city in the world.
+As a matter of fact, it is the ninth-most visited city in the world.
 So every visitor spends at least one to two days.

 Whether they like it or not.